hanzoai/.github/profile/README.md

 We are commited to open-source collaboration, AI research, and anti-fragile infrastructure.

-Leveraging hyperscale infrastructure, we provide AI solutions designed to cater to the needs of modern teams.
+Leveraging hyperscale infrastructure, we build AI designed to cater to the needs of modern teams.

 [Build the future with us](https://hanzo.ai)